Bambo-Rambo/RNG-Guides/NormalWild-FS-RNG.md

 ### Finalizing - Hitting the target Pokemon

+Now I am 27 indexes away, which means that when I press **'B'** to exit the bag, I will land on my target index.

-Stay in the empty side of the bag and freeze the game (Start + Select), around ~110 main frame before your target.
+Stay in the empty side of the bag until you get close to your target main frame.

+Around ~110 frames before, press Start + Select to freeze the game.

-Tap Start and then 'B' immediatly as fast as you can to exit to the X menu.
+Tap Start and then 'B' immediatly as fast as you can to exit to the menu.

-It would be ideal to hold 'B' and tap Start to unfreeze, but 3ds doesn't allow simultaneous use of the two buttons.
+It would be ideal to hold 'B' and tap Start to unfreeze, but Pcalc doesn't allow simultaneous use of the two buttons.

-While exiting the bag, freeze the game again and be careful not to miss your frame.
+While exiting the bag, when the black screen goes away, freeze the game again and be careful not to miss your frame.

-If everything done right, you will land on your target index.
+If everything done right, you landed on your target index.

 Now all you need to do is reach exactly 10 frames before your target so start spamming Select presses.